 Rose Valland, A Major Reference On Nazi Plunder And Looting

 Her covert action at the Jeu de Paume was instrumental in documenting the fate of 22,000 artworks.
 Further, as Captain Valland, with her Monuments Men colleagues, she had a major role in the recovery of 60,000 works of art.
 Of that number, 45,000 were restituted.
 Yet “there are at least 100,000 works of art still missing from the Nazi occupation.”
 Her archives remain a major source for their restitution.

 Neither Jaujard or Valland had any interest in the limelight.
 Jaujard never wrote about saving the Louvre.
 Valland wrote “le Front de l’Art”, documenting the Nazi art plunder of French art collections.
 Its title is a pun on ‘Kunst der Front’, Art of the Front.
-The Luftwaffe organised an exhibition of artworks by German soldiers at the Jeu de Paume.
+The Luftwaffe organized an exhibition of artworks by German soldiers at the Jeu de Paume.
 Her answer amounts to an ‘Art Resistance.’

 Her book is objective, without any resentment nor attempts at glorifying herself.
 Yet her dry sense of humor seeps through.
 Like when she quotes the Nazi report warning that access to the Jeu de Paume must be severely restricted.
-Otherwise it would be “very convenient for espionage”.
-She added “he wasn’t wrong!”
+Otherwise, it would be “very convenient for espionage”.
+She added, “he wasn’t wrong!”

 Le Front de L’Art

 “Le Front de l’Art” was adapted into the movie ‘The Train’ in 1964.
 She visited the set and was glad the issue of art protection was shown to the public.
 The movie is dedicated to railway workers, without a single mention of her actions during the previous four years.
 Her fictional character has less than 10 minutes on screen.